the-daniel-lee/CoffeeSalesProject/README.md

 The analysis results are summarized as follows:
 1. A general sales trend was difficult to identify.
 Coffee bean orders seemed to peak every 2-3 months, which indicates how often consumers replace orders.
 2. Excelsa was the most popular coffee type overall, followed by Arabica, Liberica, and Robusta.
 This trend tends to deviate at different roast types and sizes.
-3. Overall, the most popular roast type was found to be a Light roast, followed by Medium and Dark roasts.
+3. Overall, the most popular roast type was Light roast, followed by Medium and Dark roasts.

 ### Recommendations
 Based on the analysis, the following actions are recommended:
 - Offer promotions and discounts during off-peak months.